Airport Cleaning Amidst Coronavirus

 Airports around the world are increasing their cleaning regimen as the novel coronavirus (COVID-19) spreads rapidly.

 Phoenix Sky Harbor International Airport (PHX) takes passenger health very seriously.
-With the chances of COVID-19 spreading within its airport facility, PHX helps to keep travelers save with Flagship Aviation Services.
+With the chances of COVID-19 spreading within its airport facility, PHX helps to keep travelers safe with Flagship Aviation Services.

 Cleaning crews work 24/7, sanitizing and disinfecting America’s friendliest airport.
 With 1,200+ daily flights, Flagship crews have to stay on their toes to sanitize thousands of high-touch points within the airport.
 Touch points include chairs, doors, handles, handrails, seat arms, and many other places passengers touch as they move throughout the airport.
 Restrooms are another big concern, and they are being attended to multiple times each hour.